glennhenry/cs-notes/docs/intro.md

 My Computer Science notes from various online courses, tutorial, and lectures.
 I wanted to make my notes into a documentation-style layout to improve the overall readability and presentation.

+\* Most of the topics covers more on the theoretical side and less on the technical side.

 ### Credits

 #### Site Generator